initdude/Ansible-Course/During Course Notes.md

 ansible -m gather_facts ansible_cource
 ```
 > The output of this command is GREEN and shows all informations of Server (ansible Host)

+---
+# Define and Call and Use Place Variables:
+  ### Where:
+  + Variables Defined in a Playbook
+  + Using Variable: About Jinja2
+  + Variables Defined in vars
+  + Variables Defined in